Gummivore

-A gummivore is an omnivorous animal whose diet consists primarily of the gums and saps of trees (about 90%) and bugs for protein.
+A gummivore is an omnivorous animal whose diet consists primarily of the gums and saps of trees (about 90%) and insects for protein.
 Notable gummivores include arboreal, terrestrial primates like certain marmosets and lemurs.
 These animals that live off of the injuries of trees live from about 8m off of the ground up to the canopies.
 The feeding habit of gummivores is gummivory.

 Specific traits

 An Old World example of a gummivore is fork-marked lemurs, whose diet is about 90% gum exudates from a tree's branches or trunk.
 Lemurs have a “tooth comb”, made up of the lower incisors and canines.
 Fork-marked lemurs have more robust toothcombs than most other lemurs and use these specialized teeth to gouge the bark from the surface of a tree.
 Fork-marked lemurs also consume the gum seeping from beneath the bark of trees, via spaces created by beetles.
 Their long, slim tongue enables them to access these openings in the bark.
 They also possess a symbiotic bacterium that assists in the digestion of the gum, starting the process in the mouth.

 The black-tufted marmoset (Callithrix penicillata) is a New World example that mostly lives off of the sap from trees.
 To do this, the monkey uses their lengthened lower incisors to chew through the bark of a tree and obtain the sap; this classifies it as a gummivore.
 The incisors are extremely specialized, since they are the marmosets’ “tool” to acquire food.
 The teeth have a thickened enamel on the exterior, but lack the enamel on the inside creating a tough, chiseling tool.
 Both the lemurs and marmosets have a gecko-like hand and catlike claws, which are extremely useful in clinging on to trees for extended amounts of time.